mircealungu/TID_Lecture_Notes/Lectures/b. Source Code Usability.md

-- Source code as a design artefact
+- Source code as a design artifact

 - Heuristics for increasing maintainability and usability